 Stifel is acting as your agent in establishing and as your custodian in holding the Deposit Accounts at each Bank, depositing funds into the Deposit Accounts, withdrawing funds from the Deposit Accounts, and transferring funds among the Deposit Accounts.
 Deposit Account ownership will be evidenced by a book entry on the account records of each Bank and by records maintained by Stifel as your custodian.
 No evidence of ownership, such as a passbook or certificate, will be issued to you.
-Your Securities Account statements will reflect the balances in your Deposit Accounts at the Banks.
-You should retain the Securities Account statements for your records.
+Your Securities Account statements will reflect the balances in your Deposit Account statements for your records.
 You may, at any time, obtain information about your Deposit Accounts by contacting your Financial Advisor.